-(1) For a chip's manufacturing process, see
+(1) For chip manufacturing, see

 (2) To manipulate data in the computer.
 The computer is said to be processing no matter what action it is taking upon the data; whether the data are actually being updated in a database or just being displayed on screen.